Applications Open – Apply by February 14, 2024

 Overview of Fellowship Benefits

-Optional furnished housing is provided in historic residential apartment buildings in the Capitol Hill neighborhood of Washington, D.C. for the duration of the nine-week program.
+Optional furnished housing is provided on the campus of George Washington University in the Foggy Bottom neighborhood of Washington, D.C.
 Click here for more details on housing.

 Fellows who wish to opt-out of TFAS-provided housing must notify TFAS staff by April 1.
 Those who opt out of housing will receive a $1,200 housing stipend at the start of the program.